3.11.13.40 Suspensions, demerits & reconnection

 Generally, it is the job seeker's responsibility to record that they attend or complete any requirement that is in their Job Plan.
 However, in some cases, they may ask their provider or the digital services contact centre to record their attendance.
 Where a job seeker has not recorded their attendance, or their provider or the digital services contact centre records that:

 the job seeker's participation payment may become non-payable.
-If the job seeker does not have a valid reason they will accrue a demerit, and their payment may be suspended if they do not re-engage with their requirements within 2 business days 'resolution time'.
+From October 2024, if the job seeker does not have a valid reason they will accrue a demerit, and their payment may be suspended if they do not re-engage with their requirements within 5 business days 'resolution time' (this is an increase from the former 2 business days 'resolution time').
 Any payment due to the job seeker for the payment suspension period is withheld.

 While there is discretion in legislation for the secretary or delegate to not to suspend payment following a mutual obligation failure, this discretion was introduced to reflect that sometimes there is no practical effect of suspending payment to encourage re-engagement.
 For example in cases where: